berkeley-dsep-infra/datahub/docs/finances.rst

 Azure
 =====

-Azure resources are affiliated with "subscriptions" that are backed by "sponsorship".
+Azure resources are affiliated with "subscriptions" that are backed by "sponsorships".
 The latter are managed at `a sponsorship portal <https://www.microsoftazuresponsorships.com>`_.

 Datahub Spend Waterfall
 =======================

 We track week-to-week spending in a Google Sheet owned by ds-instr@berkeley.edu.
 Each sheet in the document represents the finances for one of our cloud providers for a given term.
 Each week's spend is from Wed. through Tue. and we log the previous week every Wed.

-In the Google billing console, go to Reports.
+In the Google cloud console, visit Billing > Reports.
+Choose the current billing account when prompted.
 Make sure to enable "Discounts" beneath the Credits heading, but disable "Promotions".
 The latter represents our grants.
 Set a custom date range for the prior week.

 In the Azure sponsorship portal, login as the ds-instr@berkeley.edu account and visit Usage.
 Here too one must also set a custom date range for the prior week.